abstractmachines/r-stats-probability/README.md

 Random Sampling for any distribution: $E[\bar{Y}]  = \mu, V[\bar{Y}] = \dfrac{\sigma^2}{n}$.

-If the sample size is large, $\bar{Y}$ will have an approximately normal sampling distribution.
+If the sample size is large, $\bar{Y}$ will have an approximately normal sampling distribution, so as $n \rightarrow \infty$, the distribution function will converge to the standard normal one.